Drift Fishing For Salmon: Everything You Need To Know

 The other great thing about this rod is that it will only cost you about or less than $120.00.

 Another good rod for this method is the 10’6 Heavy or medium-heavy Fenwick HMX Salmon & Steelhead Spinning Rod.
-I have used this rod a lot for salmon fishing around the great lakes region so it’s just one of my recommended salmon fishing rods which you can see on my page 11 Best Salmon Rods For River Fishing.
+I have used this rod a lot for salmon fishing and also recommend it on my page 11 Best Salmon Rods For River Fishing.

-Remember, when getting a rod for drift fishing for salmon, you want a fishing rod that is strong enough to hold 12-pound to 14-pound line.
+Remember, when getting a rod to drift fish for salmon, you want a fishing rod that is strong enough to hold 12-pound to 14-pound line.
 You also want the extra length of an 8 to 11-foot rod to help with casting distance and better presentations.

-And let’s not forget strike detections which is often the hardest thing for new anglers to figure out when drift fishing for salmon.
+And let’s not forget strike detection, which is often the hardest thing for new anglers to figure out with this method and that means you want a rod with a sensitive rod tip.

 The line tightening indicates you are hung up or have a bite, but you can also feel this with a sensitive rod tip.